Manchester to the Isle of Wight

 Travelling from Manchester to the Isle of Wight is straightforward either by plane, train, coach or car.
 Flying between the two cities can take less than 1 hour which means you can be on the Isle of Wight in just over 2 hours if connecting with the Red Jet Hi-Speed ferry which takes 23-25 minutes from Southampton to West Cowes.
 Such a short journey time makes the Isle of Wight the perfect holiday island and a great destination for a weekend break.

 Manchester to the Isle of Wight by plane

 Usually departing from Terminal 3 at Manchester Airport, flights normally take 55-65 minutes which means you can be on the Isle of Wight in 2-2½ hours when connecting with Red Funnel's Red Jet Hi-Speed ferries from Southampton to West Cowes.

-Transfers from Southampton Airport to the ferry ports at Town Quay can be made by:-
+Options for transfering from Southampton Airport to the ferry ports at Town Quay: -

-- train (South West Trains or Cross Country) from Southampton Airport Station to Southampton Central, connecting with the FREE CityLink shuttle bus to the ferry terminals
+- TRAIN from Southampton Airport station to Southampton Central.
+Change here for Quayconnect shuttle bus to the ferry terminals

-- taxi (Checker cars) from the airport to the ferry terminals.
-The journey takes approximately 15 minutes and costs in the region of £18
+- TAXI from the airport to the ferry terminals.
+The journey takes approximately 15 minutes and costs in the region of £20

 Manchester to the Isle of Wight by train